superAdmir/java-for-selenium/README/JavaOOPSConcept.md

 * We create a Base Class in the Framework to initialize WebDriver interface, WebDriver waits, Property files, Excels, etc., in the Base Class.
 * We extend the Base Class in other classes such as Tests and Utility Class.

+## Polymorphism in Java

+What is Polymorphism?

+* Polymorphism in Java is a concept by which we can perform a single action in different ways.
+* Polymorphism is derived from 2 Greek words: poly and morphs.
+The word "poly" means many and "morphs" means forms.
+So polymorphism means many forms.
+* There are two types of polymorphism in Java: compile-time polymorphism and runtime polymorphism.
+* Polymorphism can be achieved by method overloading and method overriding

+Method overloading

+* Method Overloading is a feature that allows a class to have more than one method having the same name, if their argument lists are different.
+* Signature should be different: number of parameters, data type of parameters, sequence of data type of parameters

+Method overriding

+* Method Overloading is a feature that allows a class to have more than one method having the same name, if their argument lists are different.
+* Signature should be different: number of parameters, data type of parameters, sequence of data type of parameters

+Types of Polymorphism
+* Static Polymorphism (Static Binding - Early binding) is also known as compile time binding or compile time polymorphism -- Method Overloading in an example -- when type of object is determined at compiled time it is known as Static binding.
+* Dynamic Polymorphism (Dynamic Binding - Late binding) is also known as runtime time binding or run time polymorphism -- example method overriding -- When type of object is determined at run time, it is known as dynamic binding.